-Senior Capstone Experience: Two or more semester hours from one of the following: Mathematics 460, 490, or 499.
-Note: majors considering graduate school are strongly encouraged to complete a senior independent study (Mathematics 490) or a research project / honors thesis (Mathematics 499).
+Senior Capstone Experience: Two or more credits from one of the following: Mathematics 460, 490, or 499.
+Note: majors considering graduate school in math are strongly encouraged to complete a senior independent study (Mathematics 490) or a research project / honors thesis (Mathematics 499).

-Required in Computer Science: Nine semester hours.
+Required in Computer Science: Nine credits.